WPCD-Workflows/documentation/source/old/itm/public/xml/itm_periodic_reporting_2011-05_amns_imp3.rst

           -  generalized output of subgrids

-       -  ITM-CARRE
+       -  EU-IM-CARRE

-          -  Refactor in preparation for ITM-CARRE actor
+          -  Refactor in preparation for EU-IM-CARRE actor

           -  Remove user interaction parts